open-telemetry/opentelemetry-specification/specification/logs/README.md

 example in Java world there are several highly popular and widely used logging libraries, such as Log4j or Logback.

-OpenTelemetry defines [events](#events-and-logs) as a type of LogRecord with specific characteristics.
-This definition is not ubiquitous across existing libraries and languages.
-In some logging libraries, producing events aligned with the OpenTelemetry event definition is clunky or error-prone.

 There are also countless existing prebuilt applications or systems that emit logs in certain formats.
 Operators of such applications have no or limited control on how the logs are emitted.
 OpenTelemetry needs to support these logs.